frankfaustino/lambda-school/Pre-Course/Homework 4 Notes.md

 var myFather = new person("John", "Doe", 50, "blue");
 var myMother = new person("Sally", "Rally", 48, "green")
 ```
+The properties of the object are passed as Strings in the parameter.

 ```javascript
 function encryptPassword(password) {
   return '$#$87sd' + password;